OWASP/OFFAT/SECURITY.md

 # Reporting Issues

-Contact the project leaders listed on the project webpage to report security issues
+Contact the project leaders listed on the project webpage to report security issues.